yduf/yduf.github.io/_posts/2024-10-05-profiler-tracy.md

 **For short program**
 Add -DTRACY_NO_EXIT

+The part above is refered as _client setup_ in the documentation.

 Then
-1- Start `tracy-profiler` - and click connect (start listening socket) 2- launch your executable
+1- Start `tracy-profiler` - (the server)  and click connect (start listening socket) 2- launch your executable

 If everything goes well this will give some data into the profiler.